Postgraduate Dissertations and Projects

-The amount of actual supervisory contact time will vary between disciplines but you should expect to receive as a minimum at least 4 hours contact with your supervisor.
+The amount of actual supervisory contact time will vary between disciplines but you should expect to receive a minimum of at least four hours of contact with your supervisor.
 You are expected to actively engage with your supervisor, agreeing times and attending supervision sessions, remaining in contact and responding to communications.

 When will I be expected to complete my dissertation?

 Full-time September starters will normally complete their dissertation/project during the Summer Study Period.
-Full-time February starters will normally be expected to complete their dissertation/project during ther second Spring Semester.
+Full-time February starters will normally be expected to complete their dissertation/project during the second Spring Semester.